-THE 2013 INTERNATIONAL WORKSHOP ON STATISTICAL METHODOLOGY FOR HUMAN GENOMIC STUDIES man {command} Type man is to read the manual for the is command. which {command} Find out where a program is installed whatis {command} Give short description of command.
+THE 2019 INTERNATIONAL WORKSHOP ON STATISTICAL METHODOLOGY FOR HUMAN GENOMIC STUDIES UNIX cheat sheet - Sarah Medland

+Help on any Unix command man {command} Type man Is to read the manual for the Is command. which {command} Find out where a program is installed whatis {command} Give short description of command.